 Have you ever been on an airboat?
 There’s no better place to take your first airboat tour than in the Florida Everglades!

-At Everglades Safari Park, guests boat through the River of Grass with an experienced and knowledgeable guide while searching for wildlife such as American alligators and migratory birds.
+On an Everglades airboat tour, guests coast through the River of Grass with an experienced and knowledgeable guide while searching for wildlife such as American alligators and migratory birds.

 In addition to a scenic airboat ride, visitors get to experience alligator wildlife watching paired with an educational talk and the opportunity to explore the crocodilian exhibits along the park’s walking trail.